minjee-kim/ab-testing/README.md

 # A/B Testing
 The goal of this mini project is to learn how to carry out an A/B testing.

-My personal notes on A/B testing concepts and methods are available in "notes.md".
+My personal notes on related concepts and methods are available in "notes.md".

 ### Overview
 In this mini project, I will be analyzing three datasets: